zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 If you are using version 6.1.0 or above of the Deep Link module, you should also set the `EnableLeadingSlash` constant to *False*.
 This prevents users from being redirected to an invalid deep link location.

-## Debugging the Configuration{#debugging-the-configuration}
+## Debugging the Configuration

 When testing and debugging the configuration, an option is to view the messages in the log files.
 A detailed cause of the failure will be printed in case something goes wrong.

 When enabling the log node SSO to show trace messages, you can find detailed information from every step in the process.
 This allows for an easy analysis of where potential configuration errors recite.
 Enabling trace messages for the SSO log node will also allow for detailed response messages to the user trying to sign in.
-By default, every failed login attempt always results in this message: "Unable to validate the SAML message!"
+By default, every failed login attempt always results in this message: “Unable to validate the SAML message!”
 After enabling trace logging, you can see the exact cause of the failure in the browser.
 In case of exceptions, you can even see the stack trace.
 Obviously, you should not have this enabled in production, but it does allow for easier and faster testing of the configuration.

 ### Error Messages